-Hymns, on the other hand, belong to all the faithful and serve as a means of "active participation".
+Hymns, on the other hand, belong to all the faithful and serve as a key means of the "active participation" spoken of in Vatican II's Constitution on the Sacred Liturgy.

 May this book bring joy to all who sing from it!